AmoDinho/AmoDinho/README.md

 ## 😎 What I do currently?

-I'm a fullstack engineer at [Tripplo](https://tripplo.co/), helping to shape the movement of road freight across Sub-Saharan Africa. 🚚
+I'm a fullstack engineer at [Naked](https://naked.insure/), helping the team build instant & online insurance at game-changing prices. 🥊

 I'm big on learning how to integrate bleedging edge tech that improves my developer experince into my `production` workflows, in the fastest way possible.